ord-premise/ord-premise.github.io/_posts/2024-11-04-madices-3-first-pre-event-meeting.md

 author: Edan Bainglass
 ---

-MADICES 3 has held its first pre-event virtual meeting with invited members to introduce the principles of the conference and discuss shared goals to better focus the collective effort come event time.
+MADICES 3 has held its first pre-event virtual meeting with invited members to introduce the principles of the conference and discuss how we can build on the efforts and successes of MADICES 2.

-Notes for the meeting (and for future pre-event meetings as they occur), can be found on the MADICES 2 [GitHub](https://github.com/MADICES/MADICES-2024/blob/main/minutes/2023-12-11-first-pre-event.md) page.
+Notes for the meeting (and for future pre-event meetings as they occur), can be found on the MADICES 3 [GitHub](https://github.com/MADICES/MADICES-2025/discussions/5) page.